 Albert Moore: Of Beauty and Aesthetics

 Albert Moore was one of the leading artists of the Aesthetic movement who prioritised mood, colour harmony and beauty of form over subject matter to create ‘art for art’s sake’.
-The exhibition will explore Albert Moore’s career and body of work using the latest research into his work by leading experts.
-It will include examples of Moore’s youthful Pre-Raphaelite works as well as the hauntingly beautiful classical figures of his mature style.
+The exhibition explores Moore’s career and body of work using the latest research by leading experts, including examples of the artist’s youthful Pre-Raphaelite works as well as the hauntingly beautiful classical figures of his mature style.

 Organised by York Museums Trust and Museum De Buitenplaats, in Eelde, Netherlands, the exhibition features the stunning and ambitious ‘Midsummer’, 1887, from the Russell-Cotes Art Gallery, Bournemouth alongside other key works from public and private collections across the UK.

 - York Art Gallery welcomes loan of Grayson Perry’s Entrance to the Forest

 - New Exhibition 'Drawing attention: emerging artists in dialogue', opening this October.